It’s understandably frustrating when your landscape lighting stops working.

 The transformer, the box that powers your lighting system and converts your 120v down to 12v, tend to be pretty reliable.

-However, we’ve seen transformers in older systems that have completely and utterly failed (Keith should have a picture on his phone of a brown rusted out Kichler transformer).
+However, we’ve seen transformers in older systems that have completely and utterly failed.
 When a transformer fails, there is no repairing it.
 It will simply need to be replaced.

 Is it Time to Replace?